mbbu/Icipe-hpc-environment/tutorials/running ccgbgie/ccbgpipe.md

 # CCBGpipe
-This pipeline is designed to complete circular bacterial genomes using a sampling strategy from a sinlge MinION with barcoding
+This pipeline is designed to complete circular bacterial genomes using a sampling strategy from a single MinION with barcoding.

 **To run with Docker**